Cluster size determines internal structure of transcription factories in human cells: RESULTS

-\textbf{Specialized and mixed clusters.} Inspection of snapshots shows 1-colour clusters tend to be smaller than mixed (2-colour) ones (\autoref{fig7}A).
-To quantify this, we count numbers and types of TFs in individual clusters (Figs.~\ref{fig7}B and Fig.~S6).
-Clusters with just two bound TFs never contain both colours; conversely, those with $>20$ bound TFs never contain just one colour (\autoref{fig7}B).
+\textbf{Specialized and mixed clusters.} Inspection of simulation snapshots shows 1-colour clusters tend to be smaller than mixed (2-colour) ones (Fig. \ref{fig7}A).
+To quantify this, we count numbers and types of TFs in individual clusters (Figures~\ref{fig7}B and ~S7).
+Clusters with just two bound TFs never contain both colours; conversely, those with $>20$ bound TFs never contain just one colour (Fig. \ref{fig7}B).
 We also measure the average value of the demixing coefficient, $\theta_{\rm dem}$ (Materials and Methods).
-The cross-over point between fully mixed and demixed (where the average value of $\theta_{\rm dem}$ = 0.5) occurs when there are $\sim 10$ TFs per cluster (\autoref{fig7}C): notably, this is similar to the average number of productively-elongating pols seen experimentally in a transcription factory~\cite{Cook2018}.
-Similar results are obtained for different cell types, or chromosomes (see, e.g., Fig.~S4 for the case of HSA $14$ in GM12878).
+If $\theta_{\rm dem}=1$ ($\theta_{\rm dem}=0$), this means that a cluster contains only TFs of one colour (a mixture of TFs) and so is fully demixed (maximally mixed). {The result is shown in Fig. \ref{fig7}C, and shows the emergence of a crossover between a demixed regime, corresponding to single-colour clusters, and a mixed regime, corresponding to multiple-colour clusters, which is triggered by an increase in cluster size.
+[Note that we speak of a crossover between regimes, rather than a phase transition, as clusters are finite-size and we do not consider any thermodynamic limit.]} The cross-over point between fully mixed and demixed (where the average value of $\theta_{\rm dem}$ = 0.5) occurs when there are $\sim 10$ TFs per cluster (Fig. \ref{fig7}C): notably, this is similar to the average number of productively-transcribing pols seen experimentally in a transcription factory~\cite{Cook2018}. {Similar results are obtained for different cell types, or chromosomes (see Figs.~S6 and S7 for the case of HSA $18$, $19$ in HUVEC, and HSA $14$ in GM12878), \textcolor{black}{and chromosomes under confinement (Fig.~S10), with realistic chromatin densities.
+The latter situation suggests that, as far as the formation of transcription factories and {\textcolor{black}{the crossover between mixed and demixed clusters are concerned}}, chromatin density does not play a crucial role.
+Other phenomena can indeed depend on density, especially with respect to global chromatin structure (e.g., entanglements and rare long-range contacts).} \textcolor{black}{Additionally, simulations of HSA $14$ in HUVEC cells with different size of TF:pols ($0.5 \sigma$ and $0.16 \sigma$) also lead to similar results (see Fig.~S9)}.
+Importantly, the critical number of TFs per cluster separating demixed and mixed cluster is around $\sim 10$ in all these different cases.
+These results suggest that neither the sequence of TUs and its ratio to TFs (which varies among chromosomes, as for instance HSA $18$ and HSA $19$ are gene poor and gene rich respectively), nor the chromatin density affect the nature of the {\textcolor{black}{crossover}} between the regimes of demixed and mixed clusters.}